ykumawat/twitter-api-todo-web-071717/README.md

 * To learn more about how this particular test suite runs, you can check out the [VCR gem](https://github.com/vcr/vcr).

 1. Un-comment out the lines on the bottom of the `twitter.rb` file.
-Add your own twitter username to the arguments of the appropriate methods.
+Add your own Twitter username to the arguments of the appropriate methods.
 Then, run `ruby twitter.rb` in your terminal.
 You'll notice that the methods you've written are returning actual User or Tweet objects from the API.
 Let's get these objects to show us something useful.

 2. The Twitter gem gives us a `.name` method that we can call on a user.
 Edit your first three methods (the ones that return User objects) to return the *name* of the users.